tonymullen/TonyMullen-Book/Readme.md

 If your form validation is working properly, trying to submit an empty review form will result in an error message as shown in the screenshot below.
 Include a screenshot of this behavior in your own application:

+**Ch 7 Things to change**

+For your own Chapter 7 work, your proximity-based searches should be based on your home or university location.
+This is hard coded into the homelist functionality at this point, so make sure the correct coordinates are used.

+Also, the author uses the European style of formatting dates for the customer reviews, day, month, year.
+You should adjust this to the US style: month, day, comma, year.
+So instead of "3 January 2017" the date on your customer review should read "January 3, 2018".

+**Ch 7 Readme Questions**

+1. The title of the chapter is "Consuming a REST API".
+What does this mean?
+In what sense is what you're doing in this chapter "consuming" the API you set up in chapter 6?
+2. Assuming your application is working properly, what's a single line of code you can delete to test the "API Lookup Error" message?
+3. There's an interesting bug described (and fixed) in the chapter that would affect people located at certain specific latitudes or longitudes, yielding an API error when there shouldn't be one.
+How does JavaScript's approach to truthiness relate to this problem?

 ![ch7](/readme_images/ch7-val.png)